Observational constraints on the origin of the elements. X. Combining NLTE and machine learning for chemical diagnostics of 4 million stars in the 4MIDABLE-HR survey: Data and Method

 \subsection{Spectroscopic analysis}

 Although the fitting methodology is not the main focus of this work, as it is similar to the classical synthetic codes, we briefly describe our method.
-We used Scipy's \citep{2020SciPy-NMeth} curve-fit function to fit the spectra, which takes on the order of 10-20 seconds to fit one spectrum (both stellar parameters and all 17 elemental abundances) on a single Mac M2 CPU core.
+We used \ns{the \texttt{minimize} function from Python package \texttt{LMFIT} \citep{Newville2025}} to fit the spectra, which takes on the order of 10-20 seconds to fit one spectrum (both stellar parameters and all 17 elemental abundances) on a single Mac M2 CPU core.

-The four main stellar parameters ($\teff$, $\logg$, [Fe/H], $\vmic$) and broadening ($v_{brd}$) were determined by simultaneously fitting Fe~I, Fe~II, Mg~I and Ca~I lines.
+The four \ns{atmospheric} parameters ($\teff$, $\logg$, [Fe/H], $\vmic$) and broadening ($\vbrd$) were determined by simultaneously fitting Fe~I, Fe~II, Mg~I and Ca~I lines \ns{({Table \ref{tab:lines}}).
+We did not impose priors on abundance ratios during the fit, neither did we adopt any scaling functions, such as e.g. the commonly-used $[\alpha/{\rm Fe}]$ relation with metallicity}.
 Fitting Fe-lines enforces ionisation balance, while Mg and Ca lines add additional constraints.
 We decided against usage of hydrogen lines, since they are badly modelled in giants, which gives poor results for those stars \citep[see e.g.][]{Wedemeyer2017}.
-The final best-fit values are then used to determine abundances.
-We validated all 18 elemental abundances (including Fe) by minimising the $\chi^2$ in the spectral regions contained by the line masks centred on the diagnostic lines.
-The list and atomic parameters of the fitted lines are provided in Tab. \ref{tab:lines}.
-However, we note that the line masks and the fitting algorithm are not fixed, and both can be easily adjusted without changing the NLTE ANN itself.
+The final best-fit values are then used to determine abundances \ns{by sequentially fitting abundances of remaining individual elements.
+Abundances of all 18 chemical elements (including Fe) were derived} by minimising the $\chi^2$ in the spectral regions contained by the line masks centred on the diagnostic lines. \ns{For Eu, we subtract 0.31 dex from all derived abundance, because in the standard linelist available to us, the $\log{gf}$ was offset by a constant factor $+0.31$ ($\log(2)$) compared to the accurate experimental f-value for this transition from \citet{Lawler2001}.} The list and atomic parameters of the fitted lines are provided in Tab. \ref{tab:lines}. \ns{Fe lines were chosen from the selection done based on \url{https://line-detector.oca.eu} \citep{Kordopatis2023b}.} However, we note that the line masks and the fitting algorithm are not fixed, and both can be easily adjusted without changing the NLTE ANN itself.